phatware/WritePadSDK/README.md

 -   **WritePad_WPFSample** - sample WPF desktop application that demonstrates usage of the SDK.
 -   **WritePad_WinFormsSample** – sample Windows Forms application that demonstrates usage of the SDK.

+## Directory structure (Xamarin)

+-   **Dictionaries** – contains WritePad dictionaries for all supported languages.
+-   **include** – contain SDK C/C++ header files (not required for Xamarin, but useful as API reference).
+-   **WritePadSDKiOSSample** – C# sample project that demonstrates how to use WritePad SDK on iOS platform.
+-   **WritePadSDKAndroidSample** – C# sample project that demonstrates how to use WritePad SDK on Android platform.

 ## Compiling the sample project (iOS)

 **WritePadSDK-Sample** and **WritePadSDK-Sample-Swift** sample projects